skirino/dist_agent/README.md

 # Overview

 `dist_agent` is an Elixir library (or framework) to run many "distributed agent"s within a cluster of ErlangVM nodes.
-"Distributed agent" has the followings in common with the Elixir's [`Agent`](https://hexdocs.pm/elixir/Agent.html):
+"Distributed agent" has the followings in common with Elixir's [`Agent`](https://hexdocs.pm/elixir/Agent.html):

 - support for arbitrary data structure
 - synchronous communication pattern